bhatt-neel/T2/README.md

     ```bash
     python manage.py runserver
     ```
+2. Run T2.py File

+    ```bash
+    python T2.py
+    ```

-2. Open your browser and navigate to the provided link.
+3. Open your browser and navigate to the provided link.

-3. Log in or register as a new user.
+4. Log in or register as a new user.

-4. Set up your trading parameters and enjoy hassle-free trading!
+5. Set up your trading parameters and enjoy hassle-free trading!

 *... and so on.*